Miej/Dynamic_Neural_Manifold/README.md

 [![Dynamic Neural Manifold - toy dataset](http://i.imgur.com/M4v5HUb.png)](https://youtu.be/DD2QYcanyc4 "Dynamic Neural Manifold - toy dataset")

 In this project, I've built a neural network architecture with a static execution graph that acts as a dynamic neural network in which connections between various neurons are controlled by the network itself.
 This is accomplished by manipulating the adjacency matrix representation of the network on a per-neuron basis with cell elements representing a 'distance', and masking off connections that are within a threshold.
-Including a loss term based on the networks sparcity or processing time allows the architecture to optimize its structure for accuracy or speed.
+Including a loss term based on the networks sparsity or processing time allows the architecture to optimize its structure for accuracy or speed.

 ## Intro
 Alright, so hopefully I've caught your attention with the title.
 To begin, I'd like to explain a little behind why I've created this.